3b/pngload/README.md

 can be used to disable the slow process of decoding the image data.
 This can be used to very quickly get information about the file, including but not limited to, the dimensions, last modification date, or palette information.
-Image data will be unavilable with this option, obviously.
-To use this fast reading method:
+Image data will be unavailable with this option, obviously.
+To use this fast reading
+method:

 ```lisp
 (pngload:load-file #p"/path/to/file.png" :decodep nil)